Omri-Ma/Ecommerce-Website/README.md

-# Outside the Box - E-commerce Website
+# Outside the Box - Ecommerce Website

 ## Introduction

-For my final university degree project, I developed an e-commerce platform emphasizing essential functionality.
-This project serves as a practical demonstration of key e-commerce features, showcasing the application of skills acquired throughout the course.
+For my final university degree project, I developed an ecommerce platform emphasizing essential functionality.
+This project serves as a practical demonstration of key ecommerce features, showcasing the application of skills acquired throughout the course.
 It has been an opportunity for me to learn new technologies and gain insights into fundamental web development practices.